Capgemini/xrm-datamigration/README.md

 ```

 The engine has been used for a number of scenarios on a number of projects.
-See wiki for a list of examples (link).
+See wiki for a list of [examples](https://github.com/Capgemini/xrm-datamigration/wiki/Examples).

 Features of the engine include the support for many-to-many relationships, application of filters, building relations via composite keys and GUID mappings.